benj2468/cs76/PA2/README.md

 1. Describe what heuristic you used for the A\* search.
 Is the heuristic optimistic?
 Are there other heuristics you might use?
 (An excellent might compare a few different heuristics for effectiveness and make an argument about optimality.)

 I am using a heuristic that calculates the sum of the manhattan distances from all possible states that we current suspect.
-Consider that my solution only checks 10 nodes for a 5x6 grid, whose solution is a path of 10 nodes I imagine it is a good heuristic efficient.
-Also, this is the same heuristic proves above to be monotonic.
+This heuristic thought does not get the optimal solution.
+My other heuristic, which expands more nodes and is slower, is in fact optimal I think.

-Using a similar heuristic, but instead of the sum using the maximum still is optimal, but expands more nodes 313 to be exact.
+Using a similar heuristic, but instead of the sum using the maximum is optimal, but expands more nodes.
 This makes sense, given the hint in the assignment.
 We could in fact increase our maximum distance, but decrease the sum of the distances because we made more closer, or got rid of one along the way.

 ## Testing